Free Shipping On Orders over $79

 What is considered a serving of microgreens?

 One hand- one serving of microgreens.
 As you see from the charts below, the amount that is considered a serving depends on the person’s age.
-Knowing that microgreens have on average 10 times (and up to 40 times) the nutrients in full-grown vegetables, we need to know what a serving size is.
+Knowing that microgreens have, on average, 10 times (and up to 40 times) more nutrients than full-grown vegetables, we need to determine what a serving size is.

 A serving size of microgreens shown in a hand